rainjs/rainjs/doc/source/client/client_messaging.rst

 We also provide the possibility of namespacing your events, by separating them with the _::_ operator.
 This allows you to scope your events, or if you want to, to subscribe to global events by prefixing your event with the :: operator.
-But enough talk, lets see some code:i
+But enough talk, lets see some code:

 .. code-block:: javascript
  	:linenos:

 	// subscribe to a local event
 	this.viewContext.subscribe('localEvent', function (data) {
 		console.log('local event triggered');
 	});

 	// subscribe to a global event
 	this.viewContext.subscribe('::globalEvent', function (data) {
-            console.log('global event triggered
+		console.log('global event triggered');
 	});

 	// publish the global event
 	this.viewContext.publish('::globalEvent');